 Jon has created a lifestyle surrounding his work, thriving on creativity and pushing boundaries.
 Jon is a self taught artist and for many years threw large scale pieces with a “bigger is better mentality”.
 Years ago he came across a book called “Creating Ceramic Miniatures” that dramatically changed his outlook and approach.
 He went the opposite direction and started to see how small he could throw.
-He discovered that working small was much harder then he imagined, he tested different clays, made his own tools and tried new techniques to improve the detail of each new piece.
-After 15 years of creating miniatures he is still challenging himself to improve and to try new things with each kiln load.
+He discovered that working small was much harder then he imagined, he tested different clay bodies, made his own tools and tried new techniques to improve the detail of each new piece.
+After 17 years of creating miniatures he is still challenging himself to improve and to try new things with each kiln load.
 Almeda’s pieces are so impressive because without any scale or context they look exactly like their larger counterpart in detail and proportion.
 His glazes are varied and rich and each piece is truly a one of kind treasure.